 Islanders was my response to nearly eight years in Shetland.
 The Shetland landscape, and the sea, had changed how I saw the world.
 The past is written so clearly on the land there.
 Human history is embedded in the land everywhere, but so often it has been covered up or obliterated.
 Working in Shetland Library, I’d read my way through the Shetland Room and absorbed Shetland’s history and literature.
 I was captivated by the Icelandic sagas, with their taut narratives and sparse, understated style.
 The saga characters began to haunt me - heroic, appalling, violent, witty, and altogether human, but on a larger scale than I was used to, as if the fine northern air had inspired more life in them than we breathe in our stale world.

 In 1980 I reluctantly left Shetland and the manuscript sat in a drawer for ten years.
 By 1990 I had published other books.
 Then, wondering what to write next, I unearthed Islanders.
 Over the next year I wrote it all again.
 I was living in Edinburgh, where I had the National Library of Scotland as a resource, and old friends helped by commenting on the re-written ms, particularly Barbara Crawford, Sean Milligan of Stromness, and Anne Sinclair of Busta, Fair Isle.
-Islanders was published by Polygon in 1994.
+Islanders was published by Polygon in 1994 and has since been republished by Kennedy & Boyd.

 The Incomer or Clachanpluck